QuarkNerd/blog/lpage/_posts/2014-10-20-ie-run-js-wrong-context.md

 4. at some point whilst the popup window is doing things, the main window runs the setTimeout, but it doesn't call into the popup window because the popup window is currently running code.
 5. popup makes sync call to main window
 6. main window is busy trying to run timeout - so because IE hasn't waited till the popup has finished running JavaScript, we have a deadlock situation with the main window wanting to run code in the popup window and vice versa.
-7. IE then runs the callback from the main window to the popup window, even though the popup window is trying to make a synhronous call to the main window.
+7. IE then runs the callback from the main window to the popup window, even though the popup window is trying to make a synchronous call to the main window.
 The result is that the callback from the main window runs in the context that the popup window is currently in (e.g. a context that couldn't possibly have led to that function being called!).
 8. then (or possibly at the same time) it runs the synchronous call from the popup in the current context of the main window (i.e. the context of the function inside setTimeout that was previously running in step 7!)
 So their stack traces and contexts are reversed.
 9. Once that has the result to send to the main window, it then continues both threads as if nothing has happened - the syncCall return runs in the popout window and the remainder of the timeout function runs on the main window.